panjunheng123/TaiJi_demo/README.md

 # TaiJi_demo

-A simple TaiJi using HTML 5 and CSS 3
+This is a simple TaiJi using HTML 5 and CSS 3.